4-H Communication is . . .

 Speaking Your Way to Success Manual - A guide to preparing and presenting effective presentations and speeches.

-As you prepare for your Club Communication Competition, we would like to make you aware that AltaLink is continuing their generous support to one of the most important aspects of 4-H member development; 4-H Alberta Communications!
-AltaLink is continuing as the sole Communications sponsor across all Club, District, Region and the Provincial competitions for 2018 and 2019!
+As you prepare for your upcoming Club Communication Competition, we are pleased to let you know that AltaLink will continue their generous support of 4-H Alberta’s Communications program and will remain the sole Communications sponsor across all Club, District, Region, and the Provincial competitions in 2020.

-We ask that you recognize AltaLink during your Communication event in the following ways:
+To honour this generous commitment, we ask you to please recognize AltaLink during your Communications event in the following ways:

-4. Take a group photo with the banner
+- Group photo with the banner is taken

-5. If you know of an AltaLink employee in your community, please invite them to your event.
+- If you know of any AltaLink employees in your community, please invite them to your event.
 (Please do not email Scott Schreiner to invite him to the event.
-The email is only to send Thank you letters)
+The email is only to send Thank you letters/ pictures)

-6. Please email or mail a Thank you to AltaLink including a photo.
+- Please email or mail a Thank You to AltaLink including the event photo (address below).

 Are you hosting a Club, District or Regional Communications Competition?
 Listed below are banners you can download and print to display at your event